 There are different flavors of MIMO, which basically refers to the number of users receiving data from a MIMO transmitter.
 Single-user MIMO (SU-MIMO) and multi-user MIMO (MU-MIMO) are as their names describe, where single or multiple users take advantage of available MIMO resources to receive data.
 5G takes MIMO to a new level, with base stations employing massive MIMO to serve a huge number of subscribers and smart devices.
 Current towers simply can’t fit the required number of antennas to support massive MIMO, which is one reason tower counts for 5G networks are projected to reach ~10 million.

 Antennas in a MIMO-capable system need to be isolated from each other as well as other circuit blocks.
-The typical design goal is at least 20 dB isolation between antenna lines (defined as insertion loss between two antenna lines).
+The typical design goal is at least 20 dB isolation between antenna feedlines (defined as insertion loss between two antenna lines).
 Crosstalk is the major factor here as you do not want to have the signal in one antenna line corrupted by a signal in a neighboring line, especially because these analog signals requrie a specific phase relationship for accurate beamforming.

 There are a number of ways to do this.
 The poor man’s method is to place shielding cans; some radio baseband ICs already reside under some shielding to suppress radiated noise from digital circuits or other analog components.
-A more sophisticated method beyond guard vias/traces is the use of electronic bandgap structures, which are desirable for higher frequency systems.
+A more sophisticated method beyond guard vias/traces is the use of electromagnetic bandgap structures, which are desirable for higher frequency systems.
 Coplanar waveguide or stripline routing are also preferred.